The 5 Years That Changed Dating

 But in 2018, seven of the 53 couples profiled in the Vows column met on dating apps.
 And in the Times’ more populous Wedding Announcements section, 93 out of some 1,000 couples profiled this year met on dating apps—Tinder, Bumble, Hinge, Coffee Meets Bagel, Happn, and other specialized dating apps designed for smaller communities, like JSwipe for Jewish singles and MuzMatch for Muslims.
 The year before, 71 couples whose weddings were announced by the Times met on dating apps.

 Matt Lundquist, a couples therapist based in Manhattan, says he’s started taking on a less excited or expectant tone when he asks young couples and recently formed couples how they met.
 “Because a few of them will say to me, ‘Uhhh, we met on Tinder’—like, ‘Where else do you think we would have met?’”
-Plus, he adds, it’s never a good start to therapy when a patient thinks their therapist is behind the times or uncool.
+Plus, he adds, it’s never a good start to therapy when a patient thinks the therapist is behind the times or uncool.

 Dating apps originated in the gay community; Grindr and Scruff, which helped single men link up by searching for other active users within a specific geographic radius, launched in 2009 and 2010, respectively.
 With the launch of Tinder in 2012, iPhone-owning people of all sexualities could start looking for love, or sex, or casual dating, and it quickly became the most popular dating app on the market.
 But the gigantic shift in dating culture really started to take hold the following year, when Tinder expanded to Android phones, then to more than 70 percent of smartphones worldwide.
 Shortly thereafter, many more dating apps came online.